GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/shoaling_variable_seabed/README.md

 used in [Coulaud et al. (2025)](http://dx.doi.org/10.1016/j.coastaleng.2024.104645) (their Case 2).

 A wave train is initialised with non-uniform stage, and zero velocities, over a sloping seabed.
 The solution is evolved for a set time period.
-The initial wave periods are only 2-3x greater than the depth, so they are very dispersive, while the wave heights are large enough that nonlinearity also matters.
+The initial wavelengths are only 2-3x greater than the depth, so dispersion is very significant, while nonlinearity is also significant because the wave amplitudes are around 10% of the depth.

 ![Initial condition](Initial_condition.png)